 Why NAS?
 It’s a simple start to your storage requirements that expands to a complex solution.

-Here at NovaStor, we place a high value on reliable offsite backup solutions, but maintaining your daily or weekly backups on removable / rotating media might just be too clumsy for those of you interested in running your business, not your backups.
+Here at NovaBACKUP, we place a high value on reliable offsite backup solutions, but maintaining your daily or weekly backups on removable/rotating media might just be too clumsy for those of you interested in running your business, not your backups.
 Making sure you have the right drive connected for tonight’s backup job or trying to figure out which tape has the data you need to restore can get downright ugly at times.
 NAS devices are always online and available for backup, no need to rotate.

 Why NAS?
 It centralizes all of your data backups and storage requirements to a single device.

 One of the biggest reasons we see our customers using removable media of any kind for their daily or weekly backups is that their individual servers simply don’t have enough direct storage available.
-Those servers that do have enough space are very often under-used because nothing else on the network can effectively access it.
-Using a NAS, you can push your entire network of workstation or server backups to a single destination rather than scattered around each machine.
+Those servers that do have enough space are very often under-used because nothing else on the network can effectively access them.
+Using a NAS, you can push your entire network of workstations or server backups to a single destination rather than being scattered around each machine.

 Making sure you have a backup of your data is good, making sure nobody else can get to your backup is better.
 While NovaBACKUP has the ability to encrypt your backups, that’s just one piece of the big picture that is data security.
 Most modern NAS drives provide for LDAP/Active Directory integration and those that don’t still generally have some form of NAS-based user permissions.
 This allows you to keep your backups centralized in your network but make sure the data is only accessible to those people that matter.

 Why NAS?
-Most SMB-focused NAS devices ensure your data’s integrity through multiple-drive redundancy (RAID).
+Most SMB-focused NAS devices ensure data integrity through multiple-drive redundancy (RAID).

-At NovaStor, we dedicate ourselves to making sure we provide the best solutions to your backup requirements.
+At NovaBACKUP, we dedicate ourselves to making sure we provide the best network-attached storage backup solutions for your backup requirements.
 In addition to NovaBACKUP and an effective backup strategy, Network Attached Storage devices help ensure your backups and restores are as fast as possible, as secure as possible, and as easy as possible to use.